 It’s sponsored by the Memphis Grizzlies (Basketball) and consists of several fitness & exercise stations.

 We came across one of the two Beach volleyball courts, the soccer field, and two exercise stations while exploring Tom Lee Park along the Mississippi.

-Since stair climbing is a high calorie burning exercise, the Grizz Steps made for a great stair climbing workout for all species involved 😉
+Since stair climbing is a high calorie burning exercise, the Grizz Steps are a great stair climbing workout for all species involved, ha!

 Feeling Safe With Blue Crush Sky Cop